Skip to main content

 Chinese Studies TAs are hired as apprentice Mandarin teachers and will be instructing students of various backgrounds and ability levels.
 TAs are assigned to work directly with Chinese language faculty in conjunction with the Chinese language course(s) offered each quarter and will meet weekly with assigned course instructors.
 TA duties include but are not limited to preparing in class presentations (which may include drafting PowerPoint presentations), preparing instructional materials (i.e. making copies), keeping attendance, conducting tutorials, leading conversation drills, distributing and grading homework/writing assignments, holding weekly office hours, language tutoring and proctoring quizzes/tests.

 The Chinese Studies program hires several graduate students as Chinese language Teaching Assistants (CHIN TA) on a quarterly basis.
 Current TAs MUST REAPPLY for an available TA position each quarter, as rehiring is not guaranteed for future quarters.
 TA appointments are generally 50%.
-TAs must enroll in CHIN 500: Apprentice Teaching for a letter grade during each quarter of employment.

 Qualifications